Ne00n/statibus/README.md

 **You can access the databse anytime via ./rqlite in case the commands are not enough.**

+## Caching
+rqlite has its limits at about 250 requests per second, due to the raft consensus.<br />
+So you should setup some type of caching, 1s is enough to prevent rqlite from not responding to queries.<br />

 ## Updating
 SQL Migrations: https://github.com/Ne00n/statibus/tree/main/migrations